-This adapter is very easy to build as there is single chip USB to UART bridge (CP2102) used.
-This chip from Silicon Labs support USB2.0 full speed, has internal Resistors required for USB interface, integrated clock, internal 1024 -byte EEPROM for vendor ID, Product ID serial number, power descriptor and other information.
-SP2102 USART part support almost all standard features of RS232 communication including handshaking, Databits (5, 6, 7 and 8); 1 or 2 stop bits; odd, even, mark, space and no parities; baud rate from 300bps to 1Mbits.
+This adapter is straightforward to build as there is a single-chip USB to UART bridge (CP2102).
+This chip from Silicon Labs supports USB2.0 full speed.
+Internal Resistors are required for the USB interface, integrated clock, internal 1024 -byte EEPROM for Vendor ID, Product ID serial number, power descriptor, and other information.
+SP2102 USART part support almost all standard features of RS232 communication including handshaking, Databits (5, 6, 7, and 8); 1 or 2 stop bits; odd, even, mark, space, and no parities; baud rate from 300bps to 1Mbits.

-Device is powered from USB port and requires about 10mA.
-Chip drivers enable to connect this adapter to most of Operation systems like Win98, Win2000, WinXP, Linux.
+The device is powered by the USB port and requires about 10mA.
+Chip drivers enable connecting this adapter to most Operation systems like Win98, Win2000, WinXP, and Linux.

-As you can see signal level from TTL to RS232 is converted via MAX3243 chip from Texas Instruments.
-This chip converts all available signals: DSR, DTR, RTS, CTS, RI, DCD, RXD and TXD.
+As you can see, the signal level from TTL to RS232 is converted via the MAX3243 chip from Texas Instruments.
+This chip converts all available signals: DSR, DTR, RTS, CTS, RI, DCD, RXD, and TXD.

-It is better to make double sided board this allows to minimize size of adapter.
+It is better to make a double-sided board this allows to minimize the size of the adapter.

-To make adapter work, fors of all download driver for your operation system (Quick drivers for WIN2000_WIN2003_XP; Linux; Win98SE; OS_MAC).
+To make the adapter work, for all download drivers for your operation system (Quick drivers for WIN2000_WIN2003_XP; Linux; Win98SE; OS_MAC).
 Then extract it somewhere.
-Now connect adapter to USB port and wait until system will ask for driver.
+Now connect the adapter to the USB port and wait until the system asks for the driver.
 Brose to extracted driver location and let the finish installation.
-When device is ready LED indicator should light ON.
+When the device is ready, the LED indicator should light ON.

 and about te components?

 Please advise where I can buy the chip and how much?

 Hi, can u post a parts list please!!!

 Why don’t you just buy a ready made lead from eBay for about £1.60??